Mathematics A Level

 To be accepted onto a Level 3 programme, you must hold at least five GCSEs at grade 4 or above, including GCSE Maths and English language.

 Mathematics is a prized qualification for university, and for life.
-It highlights your natural problem-solving ability and logical ordered thinking – excellent skills to have for many degree courses.
+It highlights your natural problem-solving ability and logical ordered thinking – both excellent skills to have for many degree courses.
 You can progress to a degree course in a mathematics discipline, and A Level Mathematics is an essential qualification to study Physics or Engineering at university.
 Universities will accept Mathematics for a wide variety of degree courses, not only science-based courses.

 Facilities and resources